stopyellingatme/formvana/README.md

 **REFERENCE DATA:**

-Attach reference data to dropdowns by calling form.attachRefData(refData).
+Attach reference data to dropdowns by calling form.attachReferenceData(ReferenceData).

-**Note:** attachRefData can only be called after fields are built.
+**Note:** attachReferenceData can only be called after fields are built.
 You gotta have fields to attach the data too.

 **Another Note:** Reference data MUST BE in the format (for now):